Social security in Australia: JobSeeker Payment

 JobSeeker Payment is the main unemployment benefit paid to eligible Australians and permanent residents aged 22 to 64.
 To be eligible, a person must apply for the benefit and be actively seeking work, undertaking approved training or performing approved volunteer work.

 On 1 July 1991, the "Newstart Allowance" replaced the Unemployment Benefit (UB) which had been unchanged since 1945.
 The Unemployment Benefit was designed to be a temporary measure for the worker, and it was set at well below the basic wage.
 The Newstart Allowance was part of a government reform called Newstart – the Active Employment Strategy.

 The Newstart Allowance was formally renamed to the JobSeeker Payment on 20 March 2020.

 A job seeker receiving this payment is paid on the basis of a 'mutual agreement' between the customer and Centrelink, where Centrelink will continue to pay fortnightly payments to the customer for so long as the customer attempts to find employment and fulfills their mutual obligation requirements.
 These mutual agreements are negotiated between Centrelink and the job seeker, and often includes participation in the jobactive program.
 These agreements are then recorded in a "Job Plan", a written document which outlines the personal process for an individual to no longer need the JobSeeker Payment.
 Activities to which a job seeker may have to agree, in order to continue receiving the Newstart Allowance, include applying for a specific number of jobs (usually ten) per fortnight and recording these applications in a Centrelink issued diary, undertaking vocational education or training, paid work experience, participation in a labour market program or Work for the Dole project, and other activities, such as voluntary work if considered appropriate by Centrelink.
 For example, more elderly customers who have been made redundant and are approaching the age pension age, and who may face considerable difficulties re-entering the labour market, are often permitted to fulfil their plan by engaging in voluntary activities alone.
 A job seeker has to nominate and engage in one activity (for example, either a vocational education activity or Work for the Dole activity) in any one mutual obligation period (lasting six months at a time).

 Clients are not expected to engage in the more intensive of these activities as soon as their receipt of the allowance commences.
-The amount of activity required on behalf of the client in order to continue receiving his/her benefit is usually staggered as follows:
+The amount of activity required on behalf of the client in order to continue receiving their benefit is usually staggered as follows: